gramistella/repost_rusty/readme.md

   - Notification system:
     - When the content queue is about to run out
     - When the instagram account is restricted and needs to be manually unlocked (as in, logging in to the instagram account and dismissing/solving the captcha), a convenient "Resume" button is then displayed on the bot status to easily resume the bot
+  - Manual mode:
+    - The user can press a button in the channel status to temporarily halt all interactions with instagram, and then press another button to resume them
 - Advanced video duplication detection
   - Using perceptual hashing, the bot can detect if a video has already been reposted, and will not even show it to the user if it has
 - AWS S3 integration